epogrebnyak/linprog/README.md

 5. Can we do multiple criteria optimisation (eg weights in target func)?
 6. How to list second-best, third-best solution?
 7. What would 'soft constraints' enable us to do?

-What can go wrong when combining three tasks:

-- more constraints overlap
-- will need more days of planning (>7)
-- may need to relax more constraints (eg zero outgoing inventory)
-- exhaustive list of assumptions

 Other modelling needs: